 If you have been playing doubles tennis for any length of time, you will eventually come up against a lobber (basically someone who will lob the ball over your head when you are at the net in doubles).

-Top Tips on How to Beat a Lobber in Doubles Tennis
+Top Tips on How to Beat a Lobber in Tennis

 This first tip might sound obvious but you would be surprised how often recreational tennis players don’t do this.

-They are just in a rush to get to the net so they can hit an easy volley.
+They are just in a rush to get to the net so they can put away an easy volley.

 However, if you are playing against someone who likes to lob, then they will love it when you rush into the net as you are making it easier for them to lob you.

 So to avoid playing into the lobber’s hand, you should take note of your positioning when at the net and when you are approaching the net.

 When your doubles partner is serving and you know that the returner will lob every return, it makes sense to be further back in the service box so you have a better chance of hitting an overhead.

 In these situations, being too close to the net will mean that the returner will have no issues lobbing the ball over you.